HomeArticlesGuideSEO Technical Checklist

 • Should read like a natural, informative sentence, not a keyword list

-• Not a direct ranking signal, but strongly influences click-through rate
+• Not a direct ranking signal, but it strongly influences click-through rate

-• Google sometimes rewrites descriptions from page content — having a good description reduces this
+• Google sometimes rewrites descriptions from page content, and a good one written by you cuts down on that

 Open Graph tags (for social sharing):